Step syntax

 Use an If step if you want script steps to run conditionally.
 Else statements are optional.

-Check a control's existence:
+Check an object's existence:

-If the <control type> exists
+If the <object type> exists

 <steps>